CMJ: CMJ New Music Report

 CMJ New Music Report published top-30 lists sent to them by radio stations, which subscribed at a cost of a few hundred dollars a year.
 The magazine moved to an online only format and was released weekly as a digital PDF magazine until it folded in 2017.

 On January 5, 2004, CMJ New Music Report published a 25th anniversary double issue led by an editorial staff that included editor-in-chief Kevin Kerry Boyce, and managing editors Louis Miller and Doug Levy.
 The issue featured the White Stripes on the cover in a photograph captured by art director Drew Goren; the magazine named the band's 2003 release, Elephant, its Album of the Year.

 Many musicians from the New York City indie rock community have worked on staff at CMJ over the years, including members of acts such as Parts and Labor, Poingly, Worriers, and the Airborne Toxic Event.

 CMJ Music Marathon

 From 1980 through 2015, staff organized the CMJ Music Marathon, a convention and music festival, each autumn, in New York.
 A second festival, the CMJ Rock Hall Music Fest, took place in New York City in 2005 and 2006; in April 2007, organizers canceled the event, citing strains on financial and staffing resources.

-CMJ Music Marathon organized the New Music Awards.
+The CMJ Music Marathon organized the New Music Awards.
+The 1st Annual CMJ New Music Awards were held in conjunction with the CMJ Convention/Music Marathon '83 on October 20, 1983, at the Roxy in New York City.
+The last awards were given in 1992.